 Your veterinarian will listen to your dog's heart and lungs.
 The vet may order chest X-rays if he suspects heart or lung issues as well as an echocardiogram to assess the heart structure and check for fluids on the lungs.

 If you suspect or know your dog has eaten large amounts of onions or garlic your veterinarian may induce vomiting in your dog or administer charcoal for absorption.
 In severe cases, your vet may provide oxygen therapy and a blood transfusion to make up for the reduction of red blood cells as toxicosis from onions can cause anemia.

 You may not be able to prevent heart failure in your dog as he ages, but it is important to recognize the early signs of failure so you can make lifestyle adjustments and prevent further complications.
 Heat stroke, on the other hand, is entirely preventable.

 Heat stroke can quickly escalate and be deadly for your dog.
 To prevent suffering from heat stroke, make sure your dog has adequate water and shade while outside and only exercise him during the cooler parts of the day.
 Closed in vehicles, even with windows cracked, can become extremely hot.
 Never leave your dog alone in a closed vehicle.

 Dog food is designed specifically for your dog, while your leftovers were made for human consumption.
-Be extremely careful when feeding your dog table scraps as onions and garlic are toxic to your dog.
-Though dogs do not like the taste of onion and garlic plants, keep the raw food items out of reach.
+Be extremely careful when feeding your dog table scraps as onions and garlic are toxic to your dog in large amounts.
+Though most dogs do not like the taste of onion and garlic plants, keep the raw food items out of reach.
 Over consumption of either can become deadly when consumed.

 Cost of Breathing Fast While Resting